 Best image depth

 |Pricing||Cheapest||Pricier models can have performance comparable to TN||Most expensive|

 The IPS Panel is the best panel type for our kind of work.
 We need the best color display possible to be able to accurately design our project’s contents.

-Having a high viewing angle, lets us view the Monitor from different perspectives, so even a colleague or client standing or sitting next to you can take a look at what you are seeing, without obscuring the contrast and colors too much.
+Having a high viewing angle lets us view the Monitor from different angles, so even a colleague or client standing or sitting next to you can take a look at what you are seeing, without obscuring the contrast and colors too much.